Welcome to The Old School House, Carlecotes

 This historic, self-catering cottage is on the northern edge of the Peak District and is described by visitors as warm, cosy, peaceful, well-equipped and comfortable.

 If you are interested in booking you can check your preferred dates in the ‘booking and tariff‘ section.
-Inclusive short breaks are £60 per night for a minimum of 4 nights.
+Inclusive short breaks are £60 per night for a minimum of 3 nights.
 The rate for 7 nights is £350.
-Please note that booking directly through this site will be cheaper than using the online systems such as booking.com since there are no commission charges.
+Please note that arranging a booking directly through this site will be cheaper than using the online systems such as bookings.com, since you will pay just the rate shown here.
+There are no commission charges when you deal direct with me!

 Carlecotes is a peaceful hamlet to the north of the Park District National Park and this remote cottage enjoys an elevated position (at 1150′) with ever-changing open moorland views.

 On many days you can watch the weather as it approaches: drifting clouds and mists, starry nights… We are superbly located with easy access to the Trans Pennine Trail for walking and cycling.
-The nearest town is Penistone, a 10-minute drive away – also on the Trans Pennine Trail.
+The nearest towns are Holmfirth and Penistone, a 10-minute drive away – the latter is also on the Trans Pennine Trail.

 You can see a Google map of where we are and plan your trip on the Contact page.